ZCai25/personal_project/README.md

 useful information.
 The project will produce word clouds and sentiment analysis, which will help understand the sentiment of the news.
     - Startup project pipeline
-        - Background
-            - The Tabletop Roleplaying Game (TTRPG) industry has seen rapid growth over the last five years and is expected to grow even further in the coming years.
-In 2021 the industry was worth $2.5 Billion and is estimated to grow at a CAGR of 5.3% until 2031.
-This large market is one of the fastest-growing spaces for creative content creators to turn their imaginations into dollars.
-The creative process is both a long and highly skilled process, which makes it a perfect candidate for automation through a Large Language Model (LLM).
-Rather than relying on the imagination of a creative person, the idea is to use a LLM to take the place of the creative process and generate content rapidly and without a subject matter expert in the loop.